PJMantoss/movie-search-app/README.md

 ROADBLOCK: I encountered one major roadblock which was how to conditionally render the text "Loading...
 Please wait" while awaiting fetch results from the API.

-SOLUTION: To solve this, I created, in SerachMovies, a isLoading state with initial value of 'false', set it to 'true' just before fetch and set it back to false just after setMovies.
+SOLUTION: To solve this, I created in SearchMovies, a isLoading state with initial value of 'false', set it to 'true' just before fetch and set it back to false just after setMovies.

 Date: 24-Nov-20